Assault and Aggravated Assault

 Under Florida law, the crime of assault is charged as a second-degree felony which is punishable by up to 60 days in jail and a $500 fine.

-The potential penalties for assault are enhanced if the victim is one of the following types of public servants:
+A simple assault can become felony if the victim includes any of the following types of public servants:

 - Law Enforcement Officer;